• Skip to primary navigation

 • 2 teaspoons low salt seasoning

-• 4 tablespoons butter cut into 1/2 inch cubes
+• 4 tablespoons butter (cut into ยฝ inch cubes)

 • 2-4 tablespoons cold water